jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

   Unix includes a kernel - a hardware abstraction layer that handles all the interfaces from the operating system to the hardware.
 The kernel is the portion of the Operating system abstracts access to your hardware; this is done through *"drivers"*.
 Without software drivers and a kernel, you would have to recompile the operating system for each processor architecture and again for each different brand of hardware architectures.

-  Take Windows for instance - you have just one version, 7, 8, 10, etc. etc.  Yet it runs on Intel processors, AMD processors, ARM processors, Marvell networking cards, Broadcom wireless cards, Macbook, and many others manufacturers devices.
+  Take Windows for instance - you have just one version, 7, 8, 10, etc. etc.  Yet it runs on Intel processors, AMD processors, ARM processors, Marvell networking cards, Broadcom wireless cards, MacBook, and many others manufacturers devices.
 But there is no need to buy a special version of Windows, Mac, or Linux specific to a set of hardware.
 The software drivers are written so that a piece of hardware can be accessed through the kernel by the operating system.
 Ultimately the kernels job is to handle complex tasks such as memory management, task scheduling, input/output and allocation of resources.

 2. __User Interface and User Tools__

   All operating systems need a way for a user to interface with the kernel.
-This is where the *"shell"* and *"user applications"* (sometimes called userland) come into play.
+This is where the *"shell"* and *"user applications"* (sometimes called user land) come into play.
 The shell is a way for the user to send commands to the operating system--which executes these commands through the kernel.
 Unix originally didn't have a graphical user interface but it always had a shell.
 The time era of development in the 1970s precluded this.
 Once CRT monitors became prevalent the GUI command line shell became the standard interface.
 This allowed you to type commands directly on a screen and see the results back--no paper tape involved.
 Eventually the [X Windows System](https://en.wikipedia.org/wiki/X_Window_System) came along giving you the familiar desktop windows you are most likely used to, allowing for mouse and keyboard input.
 X Windows is the standard windowing toolkit that pretty much all versions of Linux GUI build upon today.

   User tools include all simple tooling or commands you take for granted: copy, delete, move, make directory, kill a process, open a text editor to modify a file, issue a compile command to the C compiler, or redirect output from the screen to a file.